 Scroll down to see the solution.

 This example proves again how important it is to work on your calculation skill and study tactics if you want to become a strong chess player.
-It is almost impossible to find such tactics in your own games if you have not seen and trained these motifs beforehand.
+It is almost impossible to find such tactics in your own games if you have not seen and trained these tactical motifs beforehand.

-Here’s my top 3 products that I recommend for improving your tactical and visualization abilities:
+Want to further improve your chess skills?
+Here’s of my 3 products that I recommend for improving your tactical, visualization and calculation abilities: